Introduction: Ireland still Catholic, but no longer religious

 In very many ways, Ireland looks fairly secular today, more like any other northern European country than the religious exception it used to be.
 But most people say that these looks are deceptive, and that under the surface there is a lot more going on than that.
 Interviews for this project regularly made the complexity of the situation very clear.
 Catholic influence is not apparent until it suddenly and clearly is, such as when the Angelus comes on RTE television at 6 p.m.

 Young families still bring children to be baptized.
 A church burial is important even for those who seldom attend Mass.
-The choice of venues for weddings is often described in terms of choice (2/3 of Irish marriages are in churches), though today that choice sounds much more consumerist and less existential when people describe it, a casual a matter of preference or choice: civil or ecclesial, hotel or church.
-The language of preference and choice pervades many of the interviews that went into this project, even among those who remain demonstrably committed to practice of the faith.
+The choice of venues for weddings is often described in terms of choice (In 2023, 35% of Irish marriages were held in churches, down from 91.5% in 1994), though today that choice sounds much more consumerist and less existential when people describe it, a casual a matter of preference or choice: civil or ecclesial, hotel or church.10 The language of preference and choice pervades many of the interviews that went into this project, even among those who remain demonstrably committed to practice of the faith.
 One could also note, though, that the language of private choice certainly makes sense as a strategy to cope with the situation after the abuse crisis revelations, by decoupling faith practice from commitment and thus not making a person look still gullible for showing deep commitment to the rituals of the ecclesial authorities.

 All interviewees spoke about indifference among the youth, though there were of course many committed Catholic exceptions.
 One example of the situation among youth may help.
 Parishes pool their resources in youth ministry, since most parishes had too few involved youth to go it alone.
 At the October 2013 semi-annual Dublin Archdiocese-wide teen event, on a Friday night, fewer than 100 youth were there, in a diocese of 1.15 million people.
 Half of the attendees were ethnically non-Irish, from immigrant families.
 One youth said that she was proud of her and her family’s faith commitments, but wouldn’t tell her other friends she was there.